benfpv/model_train_dc/README.md

 # Important
 - Currently, the scripts only support 1 train running on the railway.
 However, it was designed to be able to support multiple trains eventually.
 A couple of functions must be added & tested for multiple trains support (e.g., train traffic management to avoid collision).

+# Known Issues
+- Currently, all rail sections must be adjacent to eachother, and any stretch of rail that is not included in any rail section must be of length < the length of the shortest train on that rail.

 # Future Directions
 Possible future directions for this project includes:
 - Ability to run DCC trains.